10 Flowers For Your Summer Garden

 A wonderful addition to any garden, wildflowers are easy to grow, weed resistant, and attract a host of wildlife, including birds, bees, butterflies, and good insects.
 They’re also pest resistant, which means minimal spraying of pesticides or chemical fertilizers.

-These spiky silvery-blue flowers add a dramatic contrast in gardens.
+These spiky silvery-blue flowers add a dramatic contrast to gardens.
 Sea Hollies are drought tolerant and wonderful butterfly attractants.
 They can also be harvested to make lovely fresh or dried flower arrangements.
 Easy to grow, Sea Holly thrives in full sun and moist soil with ample drainage.
 Once established, these plans require minimal engagement other than watering during long periods of drought.